 - We must understand the nature of the market opportunity, and what has changed due to the bubble bursting.
 The nature of the market may be bubble-driven.
 Is there a durable opportunity for the market?
 Take an inventory of all customers and check if the segment is losing traction.

 Arriving at that conclusion was hard because we tend to get comfortable with particular market segments.
-It also meant admitting that our further efforts on that market segment would be a waste of time.
+It also meant admitting that our further efforts in that market segment would be a waste of time.
 We had 350 people and 200 people got reassigned to completely new products.
-This was a pivot to new market segments."
+This was a pivot to new market segments.”

 - Analyze the market segment because the market that Zoho was serving was too overcrowded.
 For example, in Silicon Valley alone there were more than 200 optical networking companies.
-Even if there is a market, you have to analyse whether there are too many well-funded players chasing it.
+Even if there is a market, you have to analyze whether there are too many well-funded players chasing it.
 Ultimately in business, you need a profit, can you profitably address this market?
 An organically profitable addressable market (OPAM) is key.
 This means you are not taking market share with acquisitions, instead you are doing it organically with no spending.

 “The reason why OPAM is a great way of looking at things is that you won’t incur cash burn.
 You can address the market with realistic growth projections.
 This is a very critical thing to understand because you will settle for profitable growth.
 In 2000 we had two competitors in our space.
 Both were doing $50 million in revenues and both were not popular.
 We were doing $8 million in revenues and we were making profits.

 We estimated the OPAM to be only $10 million for that market.
-By 2004, the competition was gone and we continued with $10 million revenues for a decade more with that business.
-The profits we made, we invested in new market opportunities which led to Zoho and many products like Zoho Books."
+By 2004, the competition was gone and we continued with $10 million in revenues for a decade more with that business.
+The profits we made, we invested in new market opportunities which led to Zoho and many products like Zoho Books.”

 - For a longer-term business, you have to reinvent your business plans.
 Beware of the trap: Costly inputs, Commodity output.
 The inputs for the business are rising in price and output is a commodity subject to price pressures.
 If a critical input is costly and a huge part of your final product value, are you really reselling that input?
 You have to face this question and face the risks involved.